recommenders-team/recommenders/README.md

 3. [Evalute](notebooks/03_evaluate/README.md): Evaluating algorithms with offline metrics
 4. [Operationalize](notebooks/04_operationalize/README.md): Operationalizing models in a production environment on Azure

 Several utilities are provided in [reco_utils](reco_utils) to support common tasks such as loading datasets in the format expected by different algorithms, evaluating model outputs, and splitting train/test data.
-Reference implementations of several state-of-the-art algorithms are provided for self-study and customization in your own applications.
+Implementations of several state-of-the-art algorithms are provided for self-study and customization in your own applications.

 ## Getting Started
 Please see the [setup guide](SETUP.md) for more details on setting up your machine locally, on Spark, or on [Azure Databricks](/SETUP.md#setup-guide-for-azure-databricks).